McGoose/OSFPM/README.md

 ## **Contact**

-For questions or support, contact:
+For questions or support, contact, or to send the filmmaking memes, please reach out to:
 - **Email**: peter.berberih@gmail.com
 - **GitHub Issues**: [Report an Issue](https://github.com/McGoose/OSFPM/issues)